stoutpanda/hydenix/docs/faq.md

 ### What is mutable.nix?

+> [!IMPORTANT]
+> Do not edit any mutable files at runtime as they will be overwritten on rebuild <br>
+> All edits must be done in your flake via nixos & home-manager options

+`mutable.nix` is a custom module that allows certain files to be copied instead of symlinked during system builds, making them writable at runtime.
+Key points:

-The `mutable.nix` file is a custom NixOS module that extends the `home.file`, `xdg.configFile`, and `xdg.dataFile` options with the `mutable` option.
+- Extends `home.file`, `xdg.configFile`, and `xdg.dataFile` with a `mutable` option

-This option allows you to copy the file without the read-only attribute instead of symlinking.
-If you set this option to `true`, you must also set the `force` option to `true`.

-Mutable files are not removed when you remove them from your configuration.
-They are copied every rebuild so changes made to state will persist.
-This option is useful for programs that don't have good support for read-only configurations or need runtime changes.

-Is this anti-pattern / impure?
-Yes.
-However, state files are common in linux systems.
-I chose to declaratively manage state files rather than remove functionality from HyDE.

-When does this generation happen?
-During the `home.activation` `mutableGeneration` entry.
-If you need access to stateful files that hydenix generates, make sure the script runs after `mutableGeneration`.

-eg.
+- Files marked as `mutable = true` (and `force = true`) will be writable
+- Changes persist across rebuilds
+- Useful for programs that need runtime configuration changes

+Example usage in scripts:

 ```nix
 home.activation = {